google/WebFundamentals/src/content/en/updates/2017/04/native-mac-os-notifications.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: As of Chrome version 59, notifications will be displayed native notifications on MacOS.
+description: As of Chrome version 59, notifications will be displayed native notifications on Mac OS X.

 {# wf_updated_on: 2017-04-26 #}
 {# wf_published_on: 2017-04-26 #}
-{# wf_tags: chrome59,notifications,push #}
+{# wf_tags: chrome59,notifications #}
 {# wf_featured_image: /web/updates/images/generic/notifications.png #}
-{# wf_featured_snippet: As of Chrome version 59, notifications will be displayed native notifications on MacOS. #}
+{# wf_featured_snippet: As of Chrome version 59, notifications will be displayed native notifications on Mac OS X. #}

 {% include "web/tools/chrome-devtools/_shared/styles.html" %}

-# Moving to the the Native Notification System on MacOS {: .page-title }
+# Moving to the the Native Notification System on Mac OS X {: .page-title }

-Starting in Chrome 59, notifications sent via the [Notifications API](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API) or the [chrome.notifications extensions API](https://developer.chrome.com/extensions/notifications) will be shown directly by the MacOS native notification system instead of Chrome's own system.
+Starting in Chrome 59, notifications sent via the [Notifications API](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API) or the [chrome.notifications extensions API](https://developer.chrome.com/extensions/notifications) will be shown directly by the Mac OS X native notification system instead of Chrome's own system.

-This change makes Chrome on MacOS feel much better integrated into the platform and fixes a number of long standing bugs, such as Chrome not respecting the system Do Not Disturb setting.
+This change makes Chrome on Mac OS X feel much better integrated into the platform and fixes a number of long standing bugs, such as Chrome not respecting the system Do Not Disturb setting.